lowcodeunit/public-web-docs/docs/getting-started/buy-and-scale.md

 ## Adding More Devices

-With your IoT Ensemble license (shared or enterprise), all the tools we have reviewed so far are ready to use for multiple devices.
+With your Low Code Unit license (shared or enterprise), all the tools we have reviewed so far are ready to use for multiple devices.
 Enroll additional devices to get more data flowing and continue reading through the documentation to learn how to leverage additional security practices, APIs, and functionality.